lorenzonotaro/lncpu/lnc/readme.md

     Example:

+    //lnc:
-    extern in doublei(int i);
+    extern int doublei(int i);

-    will reserve 1 byte for its parameter in the data page as follows:
+    //will reserve 1 byte for its parameter in the data page as follows:

+    ; lnasm:
     ...
     doublei__i:
         .res 1